spardoel/Bike-trainer/Posts/2022-08-25-bike_trainer_blog_11.md

 The display_available_workouts() method is a little more interesting.
 First it calls a DatabaseHandler method that prints the available workouts for the user and returns the list of available workout ids.
 Then the method accepts the user input and either selects the corresponding workout, asks the user to try again if the input is invalid, or exits the program.
 Next lets look at the DatabaseHandler.print_available_workouts() method.

 ### The DatabaseHandler print_available_workouts() method
 This method accesses the database and returns all the data from the workout_templates table.
-It prints the data to the user and then executes a second query to retrive the workout template ids which are then returned to the UserInterface intance.
+It prints the data to the user and then executes a second query to retrive the workout template ids which are then returned as a list to the UserInterface intance.
 ```
 def print_available_workouts(self):
         # create a cursor
         cur = self.conn.cursor()
-        # get the data from
+        # Quesry the database
         cur.execute(f"SELECT * FROM workout_templates ORDER BY template_id;")
         # retrieve the response
         available_workouts = cur.fetchall()